VALAWAI/C0_topic_prediction/README.md

 <a id="2">[2]</a>
 Brugnoli E, Gravino P, Prevedello G (2023).
-Moral Foundations Theory's values in social media post.
+Moral values in social media for disinformation and hate speech analysis.
 VALE workshop at ECAI (accepted)